Aidan63/ecs/README.md

 When the `--debug` flag is used ecs related debug information is printed to stdout, if you do not want this output in debug mode this define will stop it from being output.

+#### ecs.no_wildcard_warning

+Disables compiler warnings about detected wildcard imports in modules which use the `setSystems` universe function.

 ## **Implementation Details**

 The `ecs.Entity` type is an abstract around an int, `-1` is a special reserved integer ID representing none / a null entity.